Understand the Alexa Web API for Games

 - The web app calls

-alexa.skill.sendMessage()to send messages to the skill, such as an event indicating that Alexa should prompt the user for voice input.
+alexa.skill.sendMessage()to send messages to the skill, such as an event that says that Alexa should prompt the user for voice input.
 Each message can include data you define to represent what's happening in the web app.
-You can also provide an optional callback to get a status code indicating whether the
+You can also provide an optional callback to get a status code that shows whether the

 sendMessage()call was successful.

-- These messages from the app are sent to the skill in the
+- The web app sends these messages to the skill in the

 Alexa.Presentation.HTML.Messagerequest.
-The skill handles these incoming requests and responds with directives and output speech.
+The skill handles these incoming requests, and then responds with directives and output speech.

 - The skill returns the